 "I see your sales been lagging over the past few days.
 Let's sit down and discuss it."

-"Before you go, let's talk about how your day went."
+"Before you go, let's spend two minutes and talk about how your day went."

 It's clear which statements the employee is more likely to listen to and apply the feedback.